BebeSparkelSparkel/hra/README.md

 # An executable file
 = "/texts/shakespere/Player and the Pipe" perm=rwxrwxr-x user=sue group=sue
 # This is a comment.
-The below escape character escapes the comment prefix so it is included in the file data.
+The below escape character escapes the comment operator so it is included in the file data.
 /#!/bin/bash
 RED='\033[0;31m'; GREEN='\033[0;32m'; BLUE='\033[0;34m'; NC='\033[0m'
 play_note() { echo -e "${BLUE} Playing note: $1 ${NC}"; sleep 0.5; }